kevinolega/callcentertrainingtips/_posts/2019-05-06-basic-requirements.md

 Think in English so you don't need to translate before you speak.

-Read in English, Write in English, Pray in English and Speak in English whenver you can.
+Read in English, Write in English, Pray in English and Speak in English whenever you can.
 The more you do this the easier it is for you.

 Speaking in English is like growing a muscle.